 Translated by MATCHA

-Experience Stunning Cherry Blossoms In Central Tokyo - Chidorigafuchi
+Stunning Cherry Blossoms In Central Tokyo - Chidorigafuchi

 Written by IshizawaYoshinori

-A five minute walk from Exit 5 of Kudanshita Station; once you climb the stairs out of the subway, you will be treated to a stunning display of color.
+Chidorigafuchi can be reached in a five-minute walk from Exit 5 of Kudanshita Station; once you climb the stairs out of the subway, you will be treated to a stunning display of color.

-Every spring Chidorigafuchi sees thousands of visitors who come here specifically to enjoy the cherry blossoms.
+Every spring, Chidorigafuchi sees thousands of visitors who come here specifically to enjoy the cherry blossoms.
 You might be wondering just how many trees there are here before long.

 There are 260 sakura in several different varieties, including the popular somei yoshino and yamazakura types.
 While this may not seem like a big number, the concentration of the trees in this area creates a pink-infused landscape that may actually be almost overwhelming at first.